apache/pulsar/site2/docs/schema-understand.md

 Auto schema contains two categories:
 * `AUTO_PRODUCE` transfers data from a producer to a Pulsar topic that has a schema and helps the producer validate whether the outbound bytes are compatible with the schema of the topic.
 For more instructions, see [Construct an AUTO_PRODUCE schema](schema-get-started.md#auto_produce).
 * `AUTO_CONSUME` transfers data from a Pulsar topic that has a schema to a consumer and helps the topic validate whether the out-bound bytes are compatible with the consumer.
 In other words, the topic deserializes messages into language-specific objects `GenericRecord` using the `SchemaInfo` retrieved from brokers.
-Currently, `AUTO_CONSUME` supports AVRO, JSON and ProtobufNativeSchema schemas.
 For more instructions, see [Construct an AUTO_CONSUME schema](schema-get-started.md#auto_consume).

 ## Schema validation